defenseunicorns/zarf-package-software-factory/README.md

 - :warning: We do not currently test compatibility from one version to the next.
 The user of this package is expected to first deploy to a test environment when doing upgrades.
 We will start testing upgrade paths as we get closer to a v1.0 release.

-- Several services have Istio sidecar injection disabled until we can determine how to enable it without breaking functionality with Postgres Operator.

 - Jenkins won't work in disconnected environments due to its dependency on plugins pulled from the internet.
 Work is needed to figure out and implement a method of doing locally sourced plugins.
 Jira and Confluence plugins will have the same issue.

 - The current deployment of HA Redis with Sentinel is deployed with no authentication.
 Please reference [ADR-002](doc/adr/0002-switch-to-authless-ha-redis.md) for additional details.